-The 3rd season of MySQL Marinate begins October 1st, 2013*.
-Join the meetup group and RSVP at season 3 to join!
-You can do the work on MySQL, or if you prefer, MariaDB or Percona.
+The 3rd season of MySQL Marinate begins October 1st, or if you prefer, MariaDB or Percona.

 If you do not have the book yet, you can still do the first week by using the online material from “Browse Contents” on the O’Reilly book page for Learning MySQL.
 There is homework for week 1, see the master list for all the information.